 2. Coherent and organized prose that is never confusing to the reader.

 3. Authors who will listen to what the editor is saying about the assignment and will produce the desired results the editor has asked for without going off on a tangent of their own.

 4. Authors who will pay attention to length requirements.
 Three thousand words means “three thousand Words, or LESS”.
 It doesn’t mean 3001 words.
-Editors can always stretch copy, but they can't stuff 12 inches of prose into a six inch hole.
+Shorter lengths are easy to make longer.

 5. Stories or information that readers will enjoy, or that will benefit them in some way.

-7. Authors who don’t interrupt their work flow by telephone or send twenty e-mails a day wanting to know when their book, or story, or article, will be published.
+7. Authors who don’t telephone or send twenty e-mails a day wanting to know when their book, or story, or article, will be finished and/or published.

 8. Authors who listen to suggestions and produce results without whining.